 If a worker gets injured on the job and lands up in the hospital, they will be asked if they got hurt on the job.
 If the injured worker answers yes, then they will be covered under workers compensation.
 You are in serious trouble, if you did not pay in workers compensation because you paid them in cash.
 The same thing is true for not paying into the state disability and unemployment fund.
 If for example, you fire the worker and they apply for unemployment, then you will have auditors knocking at your door.

 The wages of children under age 18 who work in your business are subject to the same withholding, payroll tax, and employment tax requirements as other employees.
-If you hire your own children, they may not be subject to FICA taxes, but their wages must be reported to the IRS.
-Read more about hiring your children as employees.
+If you hire your own children, they may not be subject to FICA taxes for Social Security/Medicare, but their wages must be reported to the IRS.

 Hiring your spouse or other family members to work for your business and paying in cash can also deprive this person of Social Security benefits.
-And all the other issues mentioned above, including your legal responsibility to report and pay payroll taxes, apply.
+And all the other issues mentioned above apply, including your legal responsibility to report and pay payroll taxes.

 Many businesses pay contract workers (casual labor, summer workers, While payments to independent contractors have fewer issues than those of employees, two issues are worth noting: